abhijeetsharma200/OpenCV-Wiki/Coding_Style_Guide.md

 Files
 -----

 All the functionality must be put into one or more `.cpp` and `.hpp` files into the appropriate module of OpenCV (`opencv/modules` or `opencv_contrib/modules`).
-A new module should be created if the contributed functionality is does not fit any existing module.
+A new module should be created if the contributed functionality does not fit any existing module.

 -   All the file names are written in lower case for better compatibility with both POSIX and Windows.
 -   C++ interface headers have `.hpp` extension